Chega (Portugal’s PPC)

 MeasureChegaPPC

-Media CoverageHigh-profile, controversial, frequent TV presenceMarginalized in mainstream media, active in alt-media and social channels
+Media CoverageHigh-profile, controversial, frequent TV presenceMarginalized in mainstream media and debates

 Momentum